cadmusinho/Age-estimation/README.md

 ![1](https://github.com/user-attachments/assets/9fb6bd3b-06dc-47ac-98a8-c96ee69f1c47)

 80% of the photos will be used in the training set, while the remaining 20% will be used in the test set.

+## 3. Model training

+The code uses ResNet50 as a base model.
+It loads the dataset, processes images (resizes and normalizes them), and splits it into training and validation sets.
+The model consists of ResNet50 (pre-trained on ImageNet), followed by a global average pooling layer and two fully connected layers for age prediction.
+It is trained using Adam optimizer with MSE loss and evaluated with MAE.

+Key points:
+ - ResNet50 (frozen layers) + custom dense layers
+ - The model is trained for 4 epochs with checkpoints
+ - Images are resized to 224x224, normalized, and labeled with age
+ - The trained model is saved as model_age_estimation.h5